- What benefits could I claim?

 Use the free EntitledTo online benefits calculator to estimate what you could claim.
 It can be hard to work out what you can claim, so don’t feel you have to do it alone.
 A benefits adviser could help you – see our ‘Useful resources and information’ section below.

-If you’ve been turned down for a benefit or awarded a lower rate than you think you should, don’t be put off.
+Don't be put off if you’ve been turned down for a benefit or awarded a lower rate than you think you should.
 You can ask for the decision to be looked at again.
 This is called a mandatory reconsideration (or redetermination in Scotland).
 If you disagree with the outcome of the reconsideration, you can make an appeal.

 More than half of Personal Independence Payment (PIP) decisions are changed after mandatory reconsideration or appeal, so do challenge a decision you think is wrong.
 It doesn’t cost anything to appeal, although it can be a stressful process.
 You can get help with it from a benefits adviser.